 Dr. Ramos 3D printed a microscope that can be used with a mobile phone and a small glass bead.
 He printed a few different sizes that can be used for different levels of magnification.
 The 3D prints only took 20 minutes at a high-quality resolution and was ready to use right away.

 Dr. Ramos mentioned that the Ozcan Research Group is doing similar work developing the next generation of smart global health systems.
-Take a look at the exciting work they are doing at UCLA.

 I also learned that the Department of Homeland Security is using this technology for “rapid bio detection technologies” and providing first responders with accessible technologies.
 Read more here!